kaushikjayant/techdocs/work_samples/EAA/EAA_Install_Guide_topics/eaa_arch.md

-# NetPulse Architecture
+## NetPulse Architecture

-NetPulse applications rely on a number of building blocks, which can be grouped the following layers:

--   Infrastructure layer provides basic IT resources.
--   Platform as a Service\(PaaS\) layer, provides various domain-agnostic services \(platform operations, databases, and network control\)
--   Common Services layer, offering NetPulse domain specific services.

-## Infrastructure Layer
+NetPulse applications are built on a structured architecture comprising multiple layers, each serving a distinct purpose.
+These layers include:

+### **Infrastructure Layer**
-NetPulse applications run on any type of infrastructure, for example, a public cloud, private cloud or bare metal.
-The infrastructure provisioning is specific to each deployment.
+The **Infrastructure Layer** provides the fundamental IT resources required for NetPulse applications.
+NetPulse can operate on various types of infrastructure, including public cloud, private cloud, and bare metal environments.
+The infrastructure provisioning process is tailored to the specific needs of each deployment.

-## PaaS Layer

-The PaaS layer offers various domain agnostic services like platform operations, databases, and network control.
+### **Platform as a Service (PaaS) Layer**
+The **PaaS Layer** delivers essential domain-agnostic services, such as platform operations, database management, and network control.
+These services ensure a stable and scalable foundation for NetPulse applications.

-## Common Services and Applications
+### **Common Services and Applications**

-This layer provides NetPulse domain specific services and is divided into the following families:
+The **Common Services Layer** encompasses domain-specific services essential to NetPulse operations.
+It is further categorized into the following functional groups:

--   Domain-related Services and Web Applications: This includes all common components allowing for access and management to the inventories.
+- **Domain-Related Services and Web Applications:** These components provide access to and management of network inventories, ensuring seamless integration and operation.
--   Big Data Jobs: This includes common big data analytics, which are used as part of NetPulse.
+- **Big Data Processing:** This includes analytical components that support advanced data analytics within NetPulse.
--   Non-functional services: This includes transversal services such as monitoring, security \(authentication/ authorization\), and automation.
+- **Non-Functional Services:** These encompass transversal functionalities, such as monitoring, security (authentication and authorization), and automation, which enhance the reliability and efficiency of the platform.